Skip to content

 build_visual_lines

-Groups visible glyphs into lines by Y proximity:
+Groups visible glyphs into lines using an anchor-based y-proximity check:

 1. Pre-sort all glyphs by center_y descending, then by x ascending (top-to-bottom, left-to-right within each approximate row).

 2. Walk the sorted list.
-A glyph joins the current line if either condition holds:
+For each glyph, scan existing lines in order.
+A glyph joins a line if both conditions hold:

 Building the display string